The Muslim Vote

 The Muslim Vote is dedicated to empowering Australian Muslims in the electoral process.
 It provides essential information on voting, key election dates, and analysis of party policies impacting their communities.
 By promoting informed participation, The Muslim Vote helps ensure that Muslim interests are well-represented in Australian politics.

-It is our responsibility to the fund our own change
+It is our responsibility to fund our own change

 Volunteer